Feasibility of a trapped atom interferometer with accelerating optical traps: Introduction

-This paper is organized as follows.
-Section \ref{ExpSetup} details the experimental procedure and mathematical description of the interferometer sequence for stationary traps.
-This is adapted to moving traps in Section \ref{MovingTrapConcept}, where we also explore the limits of trap acceleration and existing technology.
-In Section \ref{NoisSection}, we investigate the effects of various sources of noise.
+In this paper, we characterize the feasibility of this accelerating-trap-interferometer setup.
+The layout is as follows.
+Section~\ref{ExpSetup} details the experimental procedure and mathematical description of the interferometer sequence for stationary traps.
+This is adapted to moving traps in Section~\ref{MovingTrapConcept}, where we also explore the limits of trap acceleration in terms of atom loss, capabilities of existing technology, and the achievable sensitivities.
+In Section~\ref{NoisSection}, we investigate the effects of various sources of noise, such as that due to laser intensity and trap center fluctuations.